Alderwood Mall

 Alderwood, formerly Alderwood Mall, is a regional shopping mall in Lynnwood, Washington.
 It is anchored by JCPenney, Macy's (formerly The Bon Marché) and Nordstrom and comprises both a traditional enclosed mall and two open-air areas known as The Village and The Terraces.
-Brookfield Properties manages.
+It is operated by GGP, a subsidiary of Brookfield Properties.

 Alderwood is Snohomish County's largest mall and one of the major malls in the Puget Sound region.
 It was named after the unincorporated area called Alderwood Manor where the mall is located, now part of the city of Lynnwood, Washington.
 The mall is home to one of the world's first Zumiez stores and the United States' first Daiso store.